Understanding the Cash Conversion Cycle is Essential

 Given the importance of the Cash Conversion Cycle and what it means for the cash flow of businesses, it should be tracked over time to identify trends and broken into its components to properly understand the drivers.
 As we have shown, there are some levers that can be pulled to improve each element of the CCC to improve working capital efficiency.

-If you would like more support with calculating the components of the Cash Conversion cycle, please fill out the form below.
+If you would like more support with calculating the components of the Cash Conversion Cycle, please get in touch with us today.